robchamberspfc/data-standards/helpers/input/reference-class.md

 This page refers to HACT Model Version Main/3.5 published on 16 Jun 2022 00:00

-> Technical users who are really to apply this standard may choose to go straight to the [technical guidance](?tab=t.j2sltwmjz1yy)
+> Technical users who are ready to apply this standard may choose to go straight to the [technical guidance](?tab=t.j2sltwmjz1yy)

 ## Summary